8 Jan 2009

 It starts well, with descriptions of Roy Castle's impoverished working-class roots, albeit in a very happy family environment.
 His mother encouraged him in his early appearances on stage, and his other relatives were clearly very fond of him, and proud of him when he succeeded.
 In a deprecating kind of way, he charts his disappointments as well as his successes.

-Unfortunately, once Roy got to the stage of being fairly well-known, the book goes downhill.
+Unfortunately, once Roy reaches the stage of being fairly well-known, the book goes downhill.
 It leaps about from place to place, detailing in passing a number of practical jokes, supposedly amusing conversations, and the various events he attended and people he worked with.
 These things are probably of interest to those who were there at the time, but left me rather bored, skimming rapidly through lists of names, and wondering what was so funny about the many incidents he cites.

 Interspersed with this, I was pleased to see at least a brief mention of his courtship of and marriage to Fiona, and something about their children, although less than I would have liked.
 But then I'm always much more interested in people's family life than their public personas.